Jhgomez/StudyNotes/Android/ADS22.md

 	App State '97'97'97'97'97'97'97'97> Screen UI State '97'97'97'97'97'97> UI + UI elements state

-ul Types of State Holders By Logiculnone
+Types of State Holders By Logiculnone
 They both can be implemented in a class however there is some different implementations recommended for different state holders

 	Business Logic:  Business logic/model state/application state would be hoisted in a screen UI State holder